-It’s a day to wrangle those little bits and pieces and march ducks into rows.
+It’s a time to wrangle those little bits and pieces and march ducks into rows.

-Researching ideas from others in our fields can keep us motivated.
+Researching ideas from others in our fields keeps us motivated.

 That’s calming, too.

-Regarding the networking: I strongly suggest building a professional ‘live’ network, not just online groups.
+Regarding networking: I strongly suggest building a professional ‘live’ network, not just online groups.